confluentinc/cli-plugins/confluent-flink-quickstart/README.md

 usage: confluent flink quickstart [-h] --name NAME [--units NUM-UNITS] [--env ENV] [--region REGION]

 Creates a Flink compute pool.
-Looks for exising Kafka clusters and prompts the user to select one as the database for the Flink pool.
+Look for existing Kafka clusters and prompt the user to select one as the database for the Flink compute pool.
 Creating one is an option as well.
-If there are no existing clusters, the plugin will automatically create one.
+If there are no existing Kafka clusters, the plugin will automatically create one.
-Then it starts a Flink SQL cli session
+Then it starts a Flink SQL CLI session

 This plugin assumes confluent CLI v3.0.0 or greater